 The rapid growth in digital businesses presents challenges.
 The biggest of these is how to bridge the skills gap that exists between the numbers of skilled developers coming out of our schools and universities and the numbers that industry itself needs.
 This gap is to some extent being met by a highly mobile self-employed freelance developer workforce.

 The skills shortage is more acute in the clusters outside of London - the lure of London still remains great for digital professionals.

-Richard Wheeler Associates works with a core client base located throughout Berkshire, the Thames Valley and London.
+Richard Wheeler Associates is a leading IT Recruitment consultancy that works with a core client base located throughout Berkshire, the Thames Valley and London.